BacemDataScience/pancreatic_cancer_ml_pipeline/README.md

 &nbsp;

-Included in the repository are the following:
+Included in the repository are the following documents:

 - **"Pipeline.png"** - figure containing the basic structure of the ML analysis pipeline that was implemented
 - **“Supplementary Table 1.xlsx”** – offers baseline information on the composition of the datasets in this study